Gradient Flow in Sparse Neural Networks and How Lottery Tickets Win: Analyzing Gradient Flow in Sparse NNs

-In the special case of a dense layer where $m_{ij}^{[\ell]} = 1,\,\forall i, j$, \cref{eqn:sparseinit} reduces to the initialization proposed by~\citep{He2015delvingdeep} since $\FanIn^{[\ell]}_i = n^{[\ell - 1]},\, \forall i$.
-Using the dense initialization in a sparse \gls{dnn} causes signal to vanish, as empirically observed in \cref{fig:initialization_signalprop}), whereas our initialization keeps the variance of the signal constant.
-The initialization proposed by \citet{Liu2018} is a special case of ours where it is assumed $\FanIn_i^{[\ell]} \equiv \FanIn^{[\ell]}, \forall i$, i.e.\ all neurons have the same number of unmasked incoming connections in a layer.
-Surprisingly the initialization of \citet{Liu2018} also preserves the signal in \cref{fig:initialization_signalprop} (discussed in \cref{sec:exp_init}).
+In the special case of a dense layer where $m_{ij}^{[\ell]} = 1,\,\forall i, j$, \cref{eqn:sparseinit} reduces to the initialization proposed by \citet{He2015delvingdeep} since $\FanIn_i^{[\ell]} = n^{[\ell - 1]},\, \forall i$.
+Similarly, the initialization proposed by \citet{Liu2018} is another special case where it is assumed $\FanIn_i^{[\ell]} \equiv \E_k[\FanIn_k^{[\ell]}]$, i.e.\ all neurons have the same number of incoming connections in a layer which is often not true with unstructured sparsity.
+Using the dense initialization in a sparse \gls{dnn} causes signal to vanish, as empirically observed in \cref{fig:initialization_signalprop}, whereas sparsity-aware initialization techniques (ours and \citet{Liu2018}) keep the variance of the signal constant.